workers-safety-ca/workers-safety-website/content/communications/WHSC-Special-Low-Cost-Training-Offer.md

 ---

 **[Workers Health & Safety Centre (WHSC)](https://www.whsc.on.ca/home)** is Ontario’s official government-designated health and safety training centre, and provides essential high-quality training to workers, their representatives, supervisors, and employers, in public and private sector workplaces in the province.
-Due to one-time funding from Ontario’s Ministry of Labour, Immigration, Training and Skills Development, the Workers Health and Safety Centre is providing deeply discounted - free or low-cost - Occupational health adn safety training programs.
+Due to one-time funding from Ontario’s Ministry of Labour, Immigration, Training and Skills Development, the Workers Health and Safety Centre is providing deeply discounted - free or low-cost - Occupational health and safety training programs.

 ---
 ### [Special Offer - Available for a limited time!](https://www.whsc.on.ca/Training/Training-Registration/Low-Cost-No-Cost-Training-Courses)